kojodoc/kojodoc.github.io/picture-index.md

 These pages describe the Pictures facility within Kojo.

+Pictures build upon turtle graphics to let you create more intricate art, learn deeper ideas in programming and computer science, and also build animations and games.

 > <img src="man-at-work.png"/> <br/> *This section of the website is currently under development*.